 Central Coast Clean Cities Coalition

-The Central Coast Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.
+The Central Coast Clean Cities Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

-Melissa Guise is the coordinator of the Central Coast Clean Cities Coalition (C5) and works as an air quality specialist for the San Luis Obispo County Air Pollution Control District in San Luis Obispo, California.
-Guise has been the coalition's coordinator since 2004.
+Alex Economou is the Director of the Central Coast Clean Cities Coalition (C5) and works as the Planning Division Manager for the Santa Barbara County Air Pollution Control District (SBCAPCD) in Santa Barbara, California.
+Economou has been involved with C5 since 2015 and became the coalition's director in 2020.